Timer#

 Introduction#

 The Timer in VEX IQ (2nd Gen) allows you to track elapsed time and perform actions based on time intervals.
-With various methods for time management, you can create precise and timed operations within your program.
+It can be used to measure how long something takes or reset for new timing operations.

 Below is a list of all methods: